ephect-io/documentation/README.md

 ## CLI tool *egg*

-Ephect comes with a CLI tool called *egg*.
-The premier feature of egg is to pre-compile the code of the whole application at once.
-This is done in one command: php egg compile.
-The benefits of this approach are the errors managment and the ease of integration in a CI/CD system.
+**Ephect** comes with a CLI tool called *egg*.
+The main feature of **egg** is to pre-compile the code of the whole application at once.
+This is done in one command: *php egg compile*.
+The benefits of this approach are the error managment and the increase of velocity of the application.

-### Fatal error handling
+### Error handling

 Every syntax error is handled as a fatal error which stops the compilation process.
 An explicit message is displayed on the console output to help you fixing it quickly.

 ### Headless page generator

 The compiler parses the templates of every components owned by a page comprising the cascading components.
-Each component is translated from Ephect template code to pure functional PHP code.
-The code of each component is light and fast to execute.
+Each component is translated from **Ephect** template code to pure functional **PHP** code and cached.
+The code of each component is light and fast to run.

 Once the pages are prepared in cache, browsing them is as fast as possible.
 The only bottleneck that you should be aware of is the data resources calls.

 ## Requirements

-To take benefits of all the CLI features you need a thread-safe version of PHP also called ZTS with Parallel extension.
-It is not mandatory but recommended to enable ZTS in PHP engine.
-Otherwise you can compile pages dynamically by calling your application in the browser just as other frameworks do.
+To take adavantage of all the CLI features you need a thread-safe version of **PHP** also called **ZTS** with **Parallel** extension.
+It is not mandatory but recommended to enable **ZTS** in the **PHP** engine.
+Otherwise you can compile pages dynamically by calling your application in the browser.

 To eneble ZTS see this [section](enable-zts).

 ## Install the framework

-There's a dedicated project named ephect-io/create-app that helps you installing all you need for a quick start.
+There's a dedicated project you can find here **[ephect-io/create-app](https://github.com/ephect-io/create-app)** that helps you installing all you need for a quick start.

 Using Composer just do: